Espressive/esp-fe-test/README.md

 #### `public`
 This is the folder you will be working in.
 [Webpack](https://webpack.js.org/) compiles all of these files and creates the application.

-## Available Scripts

-In the project directory, you can run:

-### `yarn start`

-Runs the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>
-You will also see any lint errors in the console.

-### `yarn test`

-Launches the test runner in the interactive watch mode.<br>
-See the section about [running tests](#running-tests) for more information.

-### `yarn run build`

-Builds the app for production to the `build` folder.<br>
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br>
-Your app is ready to be deployed!

-See the section about [deployment](#deployment) for more information.